dptech-corp/Uni-Dock-Dev/README.md

 **Uni-Dock** joins the DeepModeling community, a community devoted of AI for science, as an incubating level project.
 To learn more about the DeepModeling community, see the [introduction of community](https://github.com/deepmodeling/community).

-## UniDockTools
+## Uni-Dock Tools

-**UniDockTools** is a python package developed to handle the inputs and outputs of Uni-Dock.
+**Uni-Dock Tools** is a python package developed to handle the inputs and outputs of Uni-Dock.
-In the future, UniDockTools will support more input formats and scoring functions.
+In the future, Uni-Dock Tools will support more input formats and scoring functions.
 We hope it could be an easy-to-use virtual screening workflow for all users.

 Check this [subfolder](./unidock_tools/) for more details.

 ## Changelog

 - 2023-08-21: Upload source codes of Uni-Dock.
-- 2023-08-14: Add unidock_tools to support SDF format input for vina and vinardo scoring functions.
+- 2023-08-14: Add Uni-Dock Tools to support SDF format input for vina and vinardo scoring functions.

 ## Citation